-As Artivists we act against injustice and oppression by protesting and raising social and environmental awareness through creative expression.
-Art with courage, power, and love becomes a form of activism.
-Pushing new edges of our imagination, the art mirrors what transformation is possible.
+As Artivists, we act against injustice and oppression by protesting and raising social and environmental awareness through creative expression.
+More importantly, Art (with courage, power, and love) pushes new edges of our imagination and mirrors how transformation is possible.

 "Freeing Sk’aliCh’elh-tenaut Means Protecting the Sea"

 The Salish Sea Campaign is working to bringing the orca Sk’aliCh’elh-tenaut out of the captivity and back home to the Salish Sea.
 Once called Lolita, then called Tokitae, and now given the Lummi name Sk’aliCh’elh-tenau, she was violently taken from L-pod in 1970, and has been held at Miami Seaquarium ever since.
 Lummi Nation’s Sovereignty and Treaty Protection Office is working with The Orca Network, The Whale Sanctuary Project and others.
 For more information, visit SacredSea.org

 "It Takes Courage To Be A Queer Refugee"

 While Vancouver can be a safe heaven for many LGBTQ2SI around the world, it can also be very difficult for folks asking for asylum to face the racism embedded in the system, organizations, and communities.

 "We Say Welcome To Sri Lankan Refugees"

 As the Government of Canada incarcerates 490 people in 2010 (including women and children) who arrived at the .